4989.82.

 (17) A social work intern.

-conditions or recovery from substance use disorders that are intended to offer encouragement, understanding, and guidance without clinical intervention.
+(f) “Peer support” means services provided by individuals with lived experience of mental health conditions or recovery from substance use disorders that are intended to offer encouragement, understanding, and guidance without clinical intervention.

 conducted for the purpose of diagnosing or treating a mental health or substance use disorder or concern.
 “Psychotherapeutic communication” includes, but is not limited to, any of the following: